International Zoo Yearbook

 Typescripts must be in English and should not exceed 4000 words.
+Manuscripts submitted for consideration for publication must consist of a single text file with plate and figure captions included at the end of the references.
+Plate and Figure files, and Table files with full captions, must be uploaded separately.
 Typescripts must be double spaced with wide margins, and pages must be numbered consecutively.
 The Editors reserve the right to modify accepted manuscripts that do not conform to scientific, technical, stylistic or grammatical standards.
 A copy of the edited typescript will be sent to the author before it goes to press and this should be checked carefully to avoid costly proof corrections later.

 The metric system and the International System of Units (SI) must be used.
-For further details see Baron, D. N. (1994): Units, Symbols, and Abbreviations.
+For further details see Baron, D. N. & McKenzie Clarke, H. (2008): Units, Symbols, and Abbreviations.
 London: Royal Society of Medicine Press.
 Temperatures should be given in degrees Centigrade.
-Whole numbers one to ten should be spelled out and number 11 onwards given in numerals.
+Whole numbers one to ten should be spelled out and number 11 onwards given in numerals, unless they are associated with a unit of measurement.
 Full binomial names should be given on first occasion an organism is mentioned, and abbreviated thereafter, except at the beginning of a sentence.
 Common names of organisms should have an initial capital letter: e.g. Scarlet macaw, Anegada Island iguana, etc.

 2. Authors' names and addresses of the institutions to which they are affiliated.
 The name, address and e-mail address of the corresponding author should be given.
 ‘Authors’ are considered to be those who have contributed a substantial amount of the work described.
 Others who have made only a small contribution should be credited in the acknowledgements.